pikvm/pikvm/docs/pico_hid.md

     Get rid of the transistor and level shifter, and follow this guide from the very beginning, but the schemes and configs will be slightly different.

     * The `GP22` on the Pico is connected directly to the `GND`.
-This enables UART mode instead of default SPI.
+This enables UART mode instead of the default SPI.

     * In the good old PiKVM V0, `GPIO4` [on the Raspberry Pi](https://pinout.xyz) was used for the Reset line.
       Now we recommend to use `GPIO25` for consistency reasons.